jrnl-org/jrnl/docs/_build/html/_sources/advanced.txt

 DayOne Integration
 ------------------

-Using your DayOne journal instead of a flat text file is dead simple - instead of pointing to a text file, change your `.jrnl_conf` to point to your DayOne journal.
-This is a folder ending with `.dayone`, and it's located at
+Using your DayOne journal instead of a flat text file is dead simple -- instead of pointing to a text file, change your ``.jrnl_conf`` to point to your DayOne journal.
+This is a folder ending with ``.dayone``, and it's located at

 * ``~/Library/Application Support/Day One/`` by default
 * ``~/Dropbox/Apps/Day One/`` if you're syncing with Dropbox and
 * ``~/Library/Mobile Documents/5U8NS4GX82~com~dayoneapp~dayone/Documents/`` if you're syncing with iCloud.

 Instead of all entries being in a single file, each entry will live in a separate `plist` file.
-You can also star entries when you write them:

-    jrnl -star yesterday: Lunch with @Arthur

 Multiple journal files
 ----------------------